kalderman/demo/README.md

 ## Turtle graphics
 This demo is an interactive OpenGL implementation of [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).

+### About
+The primary purpose of this demo (in 2019) was to reintroduce myself to C++.
+The secondary purpose was to explore some modern features of C++ and see what the code might look like if I used some concepts from fp.

 ### Basic requirements:
 - Move in the current direction.
 - Turn clockwise or counterclockwise to change direction.